aumtuhin/fashionette-vue/README.md

 # Getting Started with Fashionette

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Vite
 ## Installation and Configuration
 Please make sure you have these following software installed in your system:
 * Node.js